 New DfE requirements require the awarding organisation to set the internal assessments, so the PSAs must be used.
 However, every component PSA will use the same structure of tasks and the marking criteria remain the same each year, with only the vocational context/scenario changing, so you will be prepared for what to expect.

 PSAs will be released twice each year for all subjects except Art and Design.
-They are released in early October for December/January assessment, and in mid-February for May/June assessment.
-The first PSAs will be released in early October 2022.
-The PSAs for each assessment series will be available to download through the secure area of the Pearson website using an Edexcel Online password.
+They are released in the first week of October for December/January assessment, and in second week of February for May/June assessment.
+The first PSAs will be released on 3rd October 2022 (1st September for Performing Arts).
+The PSAs for each assessment series will be available to download on the Pearson website with an Edexcel Online password.

 Yes, it should be given to learners to read and ensure understanding prior to commencing any supervised sessions for responding to the tasks.
 In the General Guidance section of the Teacher Guidance of each PSA, it says 'You should direct learners to read the information given in the vocational context and each task section of this assignment carefully.
 Tasks often link to one another, so it is important to check that learners understand all tasks before they start the assignment.'
 Learners should be given the opportunity to read the PSA and clarify any potential areas of confusion with teachers before the commencement of the formal assessment sessions - only once formal sessions are begun can any work be accumulated toward the PSA assessment.